-- If applicants to Canada do not have an IME number, the doctor can make a UMI number instead before your appointment for most categories.
+- If applicants to Canada do not have an IME number, the doctor can make a UMI number.
 The exception is family class Permanent Residency applicants who must have an IME number.
 A medical examination done with a UMI number is known as an Up-front Medical.

 - Applicants to Australia must have a HAP ID number or TRN number from the Australian government.
 You get the number during the application process.
 For many categories it is possible to make your own HAP ID by a process called My Health Declarations.

-- Applicants to New Zealand have an NZER number made for them by the doctor before the appointment.
+- Applicants to New Zealand have an NZER number made for them by the doctor.

 - The UCI number is only used by by the doctors for refugees.
 We do not use the Application number or any visa or permit numbers.

 Do I have to send an Information Sheet to the government? . . .